 Before you launch a new website or internet marketing strategy, be sure to read all of the Mississippi Bar rules related to attorney advertising.
-These rules outline the dos and don'ts an attorney must follow to market online.
-The purpose of the Bar Rules is for all lawyers to advertise fairly and honestly.
-Those who do not follow these rules may be subject to disciplinary actions such as expensive fees.
+These rules outline the requirements an attorney must follow when marketing their services on their website or in an internet marketing campaign.

 Rule 7.5(c)(1-4) of the Mississippi Rules of Professional Conduct (MRPC) sets out a checklist of times necessary for each type of advertisement.